VinzenzKlass/anaplan-sdk/docs/quickstart.md

+---
+title: Quick Start
+description: How to get started with Anaplan SDK and the Anaplan API.
+---

-This Quickstart focuses on the Bulk APIs, which are the most commonly used APIs for data import and export.
+This Quickstart focuses on the Bulk endpoints of the Anaplan API, which are most commonly used for data import and export.
 If you are looking for different APIs, such as the Transactional APIs or CloudWork APIs, please refer to the respective [Guides](guides/index.md).